Cart

 • Pro Tip: Pair with deep belly breathing (inhale through the nose, expand the diaphragm) to boost the myofascial release.

-serratus anterior massage tool
+serratus anterior massage tool for trigger points release

 For chronic tightness: